 So if your fixed indemnity plan will pay $1,500 for a night in the hospital and you end up getting a bill for $15,000 after spending one night in the hospital, you’re going to be on the hook for the other $13,500.
 (Depending on the plan, you may receive fixed reimbursement amounts for other services performed while you were in the hospital.)

 A fixed-indemnity plan should not be considered a substitute for health insurance and it’s absolutely not something that you should rely on long-term.
 But if you find yourself in a position where there is literally nothing else you can buy, it could end up saving you some money if you need medical care, so it’s arguably better than nothing.
-And there are fixed-indemnity plans for sale in some of the states where there are no short-term plans available.
+And there are fixed-indemnity plans for sale in many of the states where there are no short-term plans available.

 Direct primary care